- Introduction to Video

 Answers to common questions relating to Live Streaming.

-For a standard live stream, latency is expected to be about 25 - 30 seconds.
-We offer a reduced latency mode which will reduce latency to about 10 - 15 seconds.
+For a standard live stream, latency is expected to be greater than 20 seconds and typically about 25 - 30 seconds.
+We offer a reduced latency mode which will reduce latency to about 12 - 20 seconds.
+A low-latency live stream BETA can go as low as 4 seconds of glass-to-glass latency but the latency can vary depending on your viewer's geographical location and internet connectivity.

 We currently do not support WebRTC directly as an ingest technology.
 We accept RTMP and RTMPs because they are the most universal formats.